AnMed Medical Center: Accredited

-AnMed Health Medical Center is accredited by Det Norske Veritas (DNV).
+AnMed Medical Center is accredited by Det Norske Veritas (DNV).

 Achievements and awards

 VPP status from OSHA.
-AnMed is the only hospital in the state to achieve this goal; A top performer on Key Quality Measures according to the Joint Commission; Recognition as a "Chest Pain Center with PCI" by the Society of Cardiovascular Patient Care (SCPC); Recognition as one of the nation's Most Wired hospitals and health systems; U.S. News & World Report has released its annual Best Hospitals rankings, placing AnMed Health among the state's best at number 2, tied with MUSC.
+AnMed is the only hospital in the state to achieve this goal; A top performer on Key Quality Measures according to the Joint Commission; Recognition as a "Chest Pain Center with PCI" by the Society of Cardiovascular Patient Care (SCPC); Recognition as one of the nation's Most Wired hospitals and health systems; U.S. News & World Report has released its annual Best Hospitals rankings, placing AnMed among the state's best at number 2, tied with MUSC.
 AnMed is a Magnet Recognized facility, originally qualifying in 2012 and requalifying in 2017.